Sam-Guliker/minor-vangogh/README.md

 # Masterpiece - van Gogh
-`this` is a personal tour.
-The user can make his/her own decisions in the app.
-With the user in control, you've got your own tour!
+__Assignment description__:
+Develop an interface that allows visitors of the Van Gogh museum to visit (with multimedia tour) by choosing different themes and presenting the results

+__Final concept__:
+By swiping on the on the interface the user can make decisions to create his/her own tour.
+The decisions are based on the theme's within the museum.
+When they start the tour, the map will guide the user to his or her themes and paintings.

 # Table of Content
 * [Getting started](#getting-started)